TomasHubelbauer/ios-photos-metadata/README.md

 Like the program name, or none/empty - will it have the same behavior or will it be treated differently by iOS?

+### Document that in iOS 13 generalized file downloading solves this issue

+Arbitrary downloads can be saved to and read from the Files app rendering this whole idea obsolete.